 Risk factors for developing spinal arthritis include the following:

 - Your age

 - Certain conditions like diabetes, psoriasis, TB, gout, irritable bowel syndrome, and Lyme disease

 With Rheumatoid Arthritis, the body’s immune system attacks the membranes (synovium) that line our joints and are filled with fluid.
 The destruction of the synovium leads to the upper vertebrae slipping over the bottom one.
 This is known as spondylolisthesis which is a very painful condition putting pressure on the nerve roots at the base of the spine.

 Spinal Stenosis Or “Spinal Narrowing”

 This condition affects joints near the pelvis and hip, and the pain is felt in the lower back.
-It can result in fusion of joints, stiffness, spurs, and bony outgrowths.
+It can result in the fusion of joints, stiffness, spurs, and bony outgrowths.

-This is the most common form of arthritis.
+Osteoarthritis is the most common form of arthritis.
 Here, the cartilage degenerates causing bones to rub together.
 This friction results in pain and swelling.
 Frequently, bone spurs develop that press on surrounding nerves.
 If this occurs, spinal stenosis can be the result.